Run from shell

 To exit while in the console, enter a '.' character.

-If using paste to enter a block of code to run, ensure each line is not larger than the maximum line line for the console - break up the code into shorter lines.
+If using paste to enter a block of code to run, ensure each line is not larger than the maximum line length for the console - break up the code into shorter lines.

 If using paste to enter multiple lines that need to be run at the same time (such as when a single command spans multiple lines), enter $[